CMASCenter/pcluster-cmaq/docs/user_guide/system-requirements.md

 Cost example:
     0.14 USD per month / 730 hours in a month = 0.00019178 USD per hour

+Note: 1.2 TB is the minimum file size that you can specify for the lustre file system

     1,200 GB x 0.00019178 USD per hour x 24 hours x 5 days = 27.6 USD